 - 25 g golden syrup equal to 1 tablespoon, but easier to weigh

-- 1 tsp bicarbonate (baking) soda
+- 1 teaspoon bicarbonate (baking) soda

-- 2 tbsp boiling water
+- 2 tablespoon boiling water

 Instructions